 In four stage pipelined architecture, the execution of each instruction is completed in following 4 stages-

+Instruction fetch (IF)

+Instruction decode (ID)

+Instruction Execute (IE)

+Write back (WB)

 Chapter-6:

 IEEE Standard 754 Floating Point Numbers

 The IEEE Standard for Floating-Point Arithmetic (IEEE 754) is a technical standard for floating-point computation which was established in 1985 by the Institute of Electrical and Electronics Engineers (IEEE).
 The standard addressed many problems found in the diverse floating point implementations that made them difficult to use reliably and reduced their portability.
 IEEE Standard 754 floating point is the most common representation today for real numbers on computers, including Intel-based PC’s, Macs, and most Unix platforms.